 The College governors regularly receive and approve financial plans in line with the College's annual cycle of reporting and that of the DfE.
-In July 2022 the governors approved a financial plan which set objectives for the period to 2024/25.
-These were subsequently reviewed, updated, approved and submitted to the DfE in September 2022; the main variance between the July and September 2022 submissions being the movements in 2021/22 between the July 2022 Managements accounts and draft Financial Statements 2021/22 - budgetary forecasts for 2022/223 and beyond largely remain the same as approved by the Corporation in July 2022.
-The College aims to stabilise Financial Health as 'Good' from 2021/22 onwards; that aim being achieved in 2021/22 - a proud achievement having been in 'Requires Improvement' for the past 4 years.
+In July 2023 the governors approved a financial plan which set objectives for the period to 2025/26.
+The DfE have recently altered their reporting arrangement and from 2023/24 the College will no longer have to provide quarterly financial forecasts.
+Instead the College will provide a year-end return which will focus on agreed KPI's and a cash sweep analysis.
+The College aims to stabilise Financial Health as 'Good' from 2023/24 onwards; that aim being surpassed in 2021/22 with outstanding - a proud achievement having been in 'Requires Improvement' for the past 4 years.
 Going forward, the consolidation as 'Good' is to be achieved through a combination of growth in market share of key funding streams and achieving efficiency savings from its cost base.
 As part of the process of approval the College governors also review sensitivity analyses in order to determine the level of risk within the forecasts and to help plan the overall strategy and direction of the College.
-A key factor in the plans for 2022/23 is to grow the 16-18 Study Programme and to a lesser extent, to grow Apprenticeships
+A key factor in the plans for 2023/24 is to grow the 16-18 Study Programme and to a lesser extent, to grow Apprenticeships